UT Tyler Grants: Funding Your Success

 UT Tyler provides limited, need-based grant funding of up to $2,000 per semester to assist undergraduate and graduate students with exceptional financial need.
 To qualify for disbursement, undergraduate students must be enrolled in at least 12 credit hours at UT Tyler and graduate level students must be enrolled in at least 9 credit hours at UT Tyler.

-Pathway provides a financial aid package that covers full tuition and mandatory fees for up to 15 credit hours per semester.
-UT Tyler also offers other financial aid opportunities will help cover fees not included in the Pathway package.
+Pathway provides a financial aid package, which includes federal and state grant funding, that covers full tuition and mandatory fees for up to 15 credit hours per semester.
+UT Tyler also offers other financial aid programs that will help students pay for other educational expenses.

 - First-time freshman